nats-io/nats-architecture-and-design/adr/ADR-8.md

 This document aims to guide client developers in implementing this feature in the language clients we maintain.

-## Overview
+## Status and Roadmap

-We intend to hit a basic initial feature set as below, with some future facing goals as indicated:

-Initial feature list:
+The API is now stable and considered version 1.0, we have several NATS maintained client libraries with this feature supported and a few community efforts are under way.

+A roadmap is included below, but note this is subject to change.
+The API as is will not have breaking changes until 2.0, but additional behaviors will come during the 1.x cycle.

+### 1.0

- * Multiple named buckets full of keys with n historical values kept per value
+ * Multiple named buckets hosting a hierarchy of keys with n historical values kept per key.
+History set per bucket and capped at 64.
  * Put and Get of `string(k)=[]byte(v)` values
  * Put only if the revision of the last value for a key matches an expected revision
- * Historic values can be kept per key, setable on creation of the bucket.
-Limited to 64 entries per key.
+ * Put only if the key does not currently exist, or if when the latest historical operation is a delete operation.
  * Key deletes preserves history
- * Keys can be expired from the bucket based on a TTL
+ * Keys can be expired from the bucket based on a TTL, TTL is set for the entire bucket
  * Watching a specific key, ranges based on NATS wildcards, or the entire bucket for live updates
- * Encoders and Decoders that transforms both keys and values
- * A read-cache that builds an in-memory cache for fast reads
- * read-after-write safety unless read replicas used
+ * Read-after-write safety
- * Valid keys are `\A[-/_=\.a-zA-Z0-9]+\z`, additionally they may not start or end in `.`, after encoding
+ * Valid keys are `\A[-/_=\.a-zA-Z0-9]+\z`, additionally they may not start or end in `.`
  * Valid buckets are `\A[a-zA-Z0-9_-]+\z`
  * Custom Stream Names and Stream ingest subjects to cater for different domains, mirrors and imports
  * Key starting with `_kv` is reserved for internal use
  * CLI tool to manage the system as part of `nats`, compatible with client implementations

+### 1.1

- * Read-Only and Read-Write interfaces
+ * Encoders and Decoders for keys and values

-Planned features:
+ * Additional Operation that indicates server limits management deleted messages

+### 1.2

- * Ability to read from regional read replicas maintained by JS Mirroring (planned)
+ * Read replicas facilitated by Stream Mirrors
- * A read-only client can talk directly, and only, to a regional read replica
- * Discoverability of read replicas per cluster based on in-bucket configuration values
- * Standard encoders/decoders to deliver zero-trust end-to-end encryption, perhaps using nkeys
+ * Read-only operation mode
+ * Replica auto discovery
+ * Read cache against with replica support
+ * Ranged operations

+### 1.3

+ * Standard Codecs that support zero-trust data storage with language interop

+### 2.0

+ * Formalise leader election against keys
+ * Set management against key ranges to enable service discovery and membership management
+ * Per value TTLs
+ * Distributed locks against a key
  * Pluggable storage backends

 ## Data Types